The Highs and Lows of Clubbing With a Physical Disability

-People with disabilities want to have just as fun of a night out as everyone else, but 40 percent of venues in the UK don't even have handicap bathrooms.
+People with disabilities want to have just a big a night out as everyone else, but 40 percent of venues in the UK don't even have a disabled toilet.

 Disability Protest in Soho.
 All photos by Holly Buckle

 The decision to go out or stay in is one entwined with fear of regret or inadequacy.
 Will the hangover be worth it?
 Does staying in mean you've become boring, or are all the available options just shit?
 Will you wake up in the morning feeling smug or filled with fomo?

 Inga, who is 26 and lives in Leeds, has another factor to consider when she's deciding whether to rave or behave: she has congenital cerebral palsy.
 Inga says the condition makes it even harder to work out what she wants to do on a weekend.
 "I guess I'm not much of a party person, but I'm not sure whether that comes down to the experience I have as a disabled person, or just a personal preference.
 Maybe it's both."

 Inga's disability means that she's not very firm on her feet and needs to use a wheelchair to travel long distances.
 In a club, she can get up and dance if she wants to, but that comes with its own challenges; crowds and dark spaces tend to mean she gets knocked over, and although she says she doesn't mind falling – "I've been falling longer than I've been walking," she jokes – falling over means drunk strangers helping her up and touching her body without permission, something that understandably makes her uncomfortable.
 "I have nothing against drugs or alcohol, it just makes people worse at perceiving others' needs," she explains.
 "I'll stick to my chair because people know how to handle it better, but that makes me sad.
 I like having the freedom to dance without it."